 Probiotics help to competitively inhibit bad bacteria and promote better digestion.
 We expand on this topic here: Are Probiotics The Answer For Everything?

 Digestive enzymes like pancreatin, papain and bromelain can be helpful, along with hydrochloric acid and pepsin.
-However if you do go the supplement route you want to take this under the guide of a practitioner, because there can be risks if you are taking any anti-inflammatory medications like aspirin, ibuprofen, advil, etc. Dosage varies and again you should work with a practitioner to know how much to take.
+However if you do go the supplement route you want to take this under the guide of a practitioner, because there can be risks if you are taking any anti-inflammatory medications like aspirin, ibuprofen, advil, etc or if you have a history of ulcers.
+Dosage varies and again you should work with a practitioner to know how much to take.

-Digestive bitters can be safer and stimulate your body to produce digestive juices (stomach acid) on its own.
+Digestive bitters can also stimulate your body to produce digestive juices (stomach acid) on its own.
 A great one is St Francis Digestive Bitters and you can take this before you eat a meal.

 If you struggle with chronic acid reflux, have been taking antacids for years, or if you’ve tried all of this and the problem has not resolved or has gotten worse, you may need more guided support from a nutritional practitioner.